Bridging Loans: What They Are & How To Get One

 Rolled up vs monthly

-Monthly payments work exactly the same way as an interest-only mortgage – the borrower chips away at the interest each month and the loan amount is still due at the end.
+Monthly payments work exactly the same way as an interest-only mortgage.
+The borrower chips away at the interest each month, and the loan amount is still due at the end.

 Retained

-For example, if the borrower wants to take out £100,000, the actual amount they sign up for would be more like £115,000 with fees and interest factored in.
+For example, if the borrower wants to take out £100,000, the amount they sign up for would be more like £115,000 with fees and interest factored in.

 How much can you borrow?